 - 2. Inspect the viewport for damage and replace as required. - 3.
-Insert the manifold assembly into the combustion chamber making sure that the tab of the manifold tube engages in the slot of the bracket inside the combustion chamber (Figure 28B). - Inspect the door gasket and make sure there is no fiberglass insulation between the door gasket and the combustion chamber. - 5.
-Replace the two screws which secure the manifold assembly door to the combustion chamber.
-Tighten securely.
-There should be no space between the gasket part of the manifold door and combustion chamber.
-IMPORTANT: Do not operate the water heater if the door gasket does not create a seal between the manifold door and the combustion chamber. - Reconnect the two wire leads to the thermal switch, the manifold tubing, pilot tubing, and thermopile to the gas control valve/thermostat.
-IMPORTANT: DO NOT attempt to disable or modify the thermal switch in any way.
-Do not cross-thread or apply any thread sealant to these fittings. - Reconnect the igniter wire. - 8.
-Turn gas supply on and refer to the "Lighting Instructions" on page 16.
+Insert the burner door assembly into the combustion chamber and slide it completely forward.
+Note: When inserting the burner door assembly, tip the burner end up slightly to ensure it engages with the burner bracket. - 4.
+Inspect the door gasket and make sure there is no fiberglass insulation between the door gasket and the combustion chamber (See Figure 28). - 5.
+Replace the two screws, which secure the burner door assembly to the combustion chamber and tighten securely.
+Once the burner door assembly is tightened, visually inspect the door gasket between the burner door assembly and the combustion chamber for spaces or gaps that would prevent a seal.
+IMPORTANT: Do not operate the water heater if the door gasket does not create a seal between the burner door assembly and the combustion chamber. - 6.
+Reconnect the manifold tubing, pilot tubing, and thermocouple to the thermostat.
+Do not cross-thread or apply any thread sealant to these fittings.
+The thermocouple nut should be started and turned all the way in by hand.
+An additional 1/2 3/4 turn with a